sinhnguyen-sunny/sinhnguyen-sky.io/README.md

 ### 4. Congratulations!
 You have a website!

 If you named your project correctly and made an edit to the config file, your website should be ready in a minute or two at `https://YOURUSERNAME.github.io`.
 Every time you make a change to any file, your website will get rebuilt and should be updated in about a minute or so.
-Your website will be initialized with several sample blog posts and a couple other pages.
+Your website will be initialized with several 🔥💻 v1 MLOps Essential Hacker Resources 🔓🚀s and a couple other pages.

 ## The harder way (for advanced users)